jharwell/sierra/docs/src/packages.rst

 This package provides the following nodes:

 - ``sierra_timekeeper`` - Tracks time on an :term:`Experimental Run`, and
-  terminates once the amount of time specified in ``--time-setup`` has elapsed.
+  terminates once the amount of time specified in ``--exp-setup`` has elapsed.
 Necessary because ROS does not provide a way to say "Run for this long and then terminate".
 An XML tag including this node is inserted by SIERRA into each ``.launch`` file.